HayesBarber/gatekeeper/gk/README.md

 - Manage API keys and instances
 - Generate and store cryptographic key pairs
 - Activate and switch between gatekeeper instances
-- Make proxied requests to upstream services that are sitting behind gatekeeper
+- Make proxied requests to upstream services that are sitting behind a gatekeeper instance

 ## Data Storage